condo association insurance

 2. General Liability

-If the association gets embroiled in a legal battle due to accidents or injuries that happened on shared premises, the master policy can pay for attorneys’ fees, court costs, and settlements.
-Liability coverage tends to be basic or limited, so many boards opt to purchase supplemental coverage.
+If the association becomes embroiled in a legal battle arising from accidents or injuries that occurred on shared premises, the master policy can cover attorneys’ fees, court costs, and settlements.
+Liability coverage is often basic or limited, so many boards opt to purchase supplemental coverage.

 3. Loss of Income